Waulk definition: (verb) to make woolen cloth denser and more felt-like (so it can be cut up without unraveling) by soaking and beating

 Excerpt from “Waulking Song” by Sam Henry

-We are fortunate that the waulkers are coming to the fair on Saturday afternoon to demonstrate this ancient technique.
+We are fortunate that the waulkers are coming to Shepherd’s Extravaganza on Saturday, April 12 at noon to demonstrate this ancient technique.
 The group, called Slighe nan Gaidheal is a Gaelic language and cultural society.
 One of the best ways to learn a language is with songs, and since the group also has a few weavers, they re-enact this fascinating activity with waulking songs, similar to sea shanties sung with a call and response.
 The caller sets the pace for the group to follow, slow songs first, then faster, and even a song for resting their hands.

 Periodically, the cloth is measured to gauge the amount of shrinkage.
 They use the ingenious method of measuring by bent index fingers (roughly one inch!) as you can see in the photo above.